-The Knights of God Apostolic
+The Knights of Christ's Mercy

 It is a little known fact that there have been Orders of Knighthood that did not require royal blood for many centuries.
 Many of these Religious Orders of Chivalry are in existence today.
 They tend to be difficult to get initiated into.
 Many of these Religious Military Orders of Chivalry have their origins in the medieval Catholic Church.
 A few examples of these Catholic Orders are: